 Main walls

 Repair category 2

-Notes There are areas of cracked, loose and defective render to the walls of the extension.
+Notes There are areas of cracked and bossed/hollow render to the external walls.

-Windows, external doors and joinery

-Repair category 2

-Notes There are failed double glazed units, which have condensation between the panes.
-The windows are affected by age related weathering and wear and tear.
-The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.
+Windows, external doors and joinery Repair category 2 Notes The windows are a mix of ages, and affected by weathering and wear and tear.
+There are some failed double glazed units which have condensation between the panes.
+The windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms etc. The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.